Andrew-Clow/ElmTauriGUI/README.md

 # Elm Tauri Example

-This uses Tauri.app via lobanov/elm-taskport to connect your elm app to the file system etc.
+Connects elm to the file system etc using Tauri.app via lobanov/elm-taskport.
+There's an App in Main.elm with persistent Main/Congfig.elm.
+If you're cloning it to edit, you'll certainly want to edit tauri.conf.json:

+    "package": {
+        "productName": "ElmTauriGUI",
+    "tauri": {
+        ...
+        ...
+        "identifier": "Andrew-Clow.ElmTauriGUI",

-## How to set everything up
+## How to set everything up for Elm talking to Tauri via TaskPort:

 1. Follow https://tauri.app/v1/guides/getting-started/setup/
 2. elm init